 To remove eye shadow, liner and mascara, add an eye makeup remover to their routine.
 Our Herbal Eye Make-Up Remover is infused with gentle, natural ingredients like cucumber, lavender, calendula and chamomile.
 Teach your child to saturate a cotton pad with remover and hold it over each eye for ten seconds.
 This gives the product enough time to break up and dissolve eye makeup before it is gently wiped away.

 Skin cell turnover is at its most efficient during tween and teen years and can be enhanced with regular exfoliation.
 The key here is to be gentle - young skin is often more sensitive.
-Eminence Organics Product Support Representative and licensed esthetician Alicia Hawthorne advises adding an exfoliation step around age twelve and sticking to once a week to start.
+Eminence Organics Product Support Team Lead and licensed esthetician Alicia Hawthorne advises adding an exfoliation step around age twelve and sticking to once a week to start.
 For oily and/or problem skin, a gentle exfoliant like the Clear Skin Willow Bark Exfoliating Peel is a great pick.
 Simply swipe over a clean complexion before applying a moisturizer.

 80% of people between the ages of eleven and thirty experience acne, and the brunt of breakouts tend to appear during puberty.
 In general, boys will experience more acne than girls due to a surge in testosterone that stimulates oil production.
 Girls, on the other hand, are more likely to develop hormonal acne in adulthood caused by their monthly cycles, pregnancy and menopause.